bitcrowd/sshkit.ex/README.md

 [Docker Machine](https://docs.docker.com/machine/) compared to [Docker for Mac](https://docs.docker.com/docker-for-mac/) on OS X.

+## Releasing

+* make sure tests pass: `mix test`
+* increase version number keeping [semantic versioning](https://semver.org/) in mind
+* update [CHANGLOG.md](./CHANGELOG.md): create a new chapter for the current version, reset the `master` chapter to be the empty template again
+* commit your changes: `git commit -m"release 0.1.0"`
+* tag them with the version number as the tag title: e.g. `git tag v0.1.0`
+* push your version-commit and tag: `git push --tags`
+* publish the new release to hex.pm: `mix hex.publish`.
+Find the hex.pm login in the bitcrowd password store.

 ## Contributing

 We welcome everyone to contribute to SSHKit and help us tackle existing issues!